 4) Ensure Their Safe Environment

-There are many things to consider, such as where to put grab bars in a bathroom, kitchen safety, fall monitoring devices (think Life Alert), anti slip floor products, and even your parent’s driving ability or their capacity to care for their pets.
+There are many things to consider, such as where to put grab bars in a bathroom, kitchen safety, medical alerts, and fall detection devices, anti-slip floor products, and even your parent’s driving ability or their capacity to care for their pets.

-You can find licensed, professional organizers in your area at the National Association of Productivity and Organizing Professionals (NAPO).
+You can find the contact numbers for licensed, professional organizers in your area at the National Association of Productivity and Organizing Professionals (NAPO).

 For a comprehensive guide to help you modify and adapt any and all of their spaces, start here.